Here's a quick checklist for making a will in Arizona:

 In Arizona, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Arizona's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Arizona, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Arizona, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in Arizona:

 Neither witness can be related to you by blood, marriage, or adoption or be a beneficiary of the will unless the will is self-proved (Ariz.
 Rev. Stat.
 Ann. § 14-2505).
 Even if you have your will self-proved, it's best not to have an "interested" witness sign your will because doing so could call into question the validity of your will.